Skip to main content

 Hospital Discharge Rehab Home Visit Pricing

 Hospital discharge rehabilitation from £60 per home visit.
-Your initial assessment (£120, 60-90 minutes) includes a full physical and functional evaluation, a written report, and your parent's personalised rehabilitation plan.
+The initial assessment (£120, 60-90 minutes) includes a full physical and functional evaluation, a written report, and a personalised rehabilitation plan.
 Follow-up sessions start from £60 (30 minutes).
 No contracts or minimum commitments — you only pay for sessions received.

 £120